Advanced Female Fertility Blood Test

 How to prepare for your test

-Prepare for your Advanced Female Hormone Blood Test by following these instructions.
+Prepare for your Advanced Female Fertility Blood Test by following these instructions.
 Take your sample between 6am and 10am.
 Avoid vigorous exercise or sexual activity for 48 hours beforehand – both can raise your prolactin level.
 Avoid nipple stimulation or heavy meals before taking the test, as these can increase prolactin levels.
 Take this test two to five days after the start of your period, ideally on day three.
 It can be taken any time if you do not have periods.
+Avoid taking a finger-prick sample from a finger used to apply hormone gels/pessaries/patches in the past 4 weeks.
+Use gloves to apply these.
 Take your sample at least 24 hours after any vitamin or mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Hormonal contraception can affect the results of this test.
 Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.
+If you take thyroxine, you can take your medication as usual, either before or after your blood test.
+However, if you take desiccated thyroid extract (DTE) or liothyronine, it's best to take it after you've collected your sample.
+Please let us know in your supporting information if you take amiodarone or lithium as these can affect your thyroid function results.

 Blood testing made easy